 A heavily timbered park stretched up in a gentle slope, thickening into a grove at the highest point.
-From amid the branches could be seen the high roof of a very old mansion.
+From amid the branches there jutted out the grey gables and high roof of a very old mansion.
 "Stoke Moran?" said he.